Argonne-National-Laboratory/DSP/README.md

 * Dual decomposition
 * Benders decomposition

-The methods can be run on cluster as well as desktop computers.
+The methods can be run on computing clusters and multi-core processors.

 ## Download